 Given how tiny the difference in color between these two diamonds is even with bright lighting and magnification, do you think you (or anyone else, for that matter) could tell them apart in a real life setting?

 Now, let’s compare an F color diamond to a diamond with a lower color grade.
 On the left is the same F color diamond as above.
-On the right is this H color diamond of the exact same clarity, cut quality and carat weight:
+On the right is this H color diamond from James Allen of the exact same clarity, cut quality and carat weight:

 Just like in the example above, it’s very difficult to see any difference in color between these two diamonds.
 Only when the diamonds are viewed from the side, which reduces any concealment of the color due to light reflection, is it possible to see a very slight difference in color: